Our Curricular Pillars

 The Prep

 The PREP encompasses traditional academic courses taught in collaboration and connection with the WORK and SELF in preparation for high school and LIFE.
-The PREP is an inquiry- and discovery-based, experiential process engaging the whole boy through coaching, practice, and presentation.
-The PREP takes the National Common Core Standards and creates diagnostics, lessons, assessments, and opportunities of student self-reflection, all of which create a classroom of engagement, a place where boys do not just come to be fed information, but instead to feast and savor what the learning community has to offer and develop their own critical ideas and assertions for others to consider and partake.
-Our intent is not only to prepare boys for high school but also for life through fostering their curiosity and ability to recognize their own academic strengths and challenges.
-EBSB boys will grow to stand out as particularly engaged, thoughtful and courageous young men in their communities.
+The PREP is an inquiry- and discovery-based, experiential process engaging the whole student through coaching, practice, and presentation.
+The PREP takes the National Common Core Standards and creates diagnostics, lessons, assessments, and opportunities of student self-reflection, all of which create a classroom of engagement, a place where young people do not just come to be fed information, but instead to feast and savor what the learning community has to offer and develop their own critical ideas and assertions for others to consider and partake.
+Our intent is not only to prepare students for high school but also for life through fostering their curiosity and ability to recognize their own academic strengths and challenges.
+EBS students will grow to stand out as particularly engaged, thoughtful and courageous leaders in their communities.

 The Work